Tre McBride: Professional career

+Pre-draft

-McBride played in the 2015 East–West Shrine Game, where he impressed and improved his stock for the 2015 NFL Draft.
+McBride played in the 2015 East–West Shrine Game, where he impressed and improved his stock for the 2015 NFL draft.

 Tennessee Titans

-McBride was drafted by the Tennessee Titans in the seventh round, 245th overall, in the 2015 NFL Draft.
+McBride was selected by the Tennessee Titans in the seventh round, 245th overall, in the 2015 NFL draft.
 On September 5, 2015, he was waived and was signed to the practice squad the next day.
-On November 17, 2015, McBride was elevated to the active roster.
+On November 17, McBride was elevated to the active roster.

 McBride was waived by the Titans on September 5, 2016.
 The next day, he was signed to the Titans' practice squad.
-He was promoted to the active roster on November 1, 2016.
+He was promoted to the active roster on November 1.
 On September 2, 2017, McBride was waived by the Titans.

 Chicago Bears

 On September 3, 2017, McBride was claimed off waivers by the Chicago Bears.
-He was waived on September 23, 2017 and was re-signed to the practice squad.
-He was promoted back to the active roster on October 2, 2017.
-He was waived on November 28, 2017.
+He was waived on September 23, and was re-signed to the practice squad.
+McBride was promoted back to the active roster on October 2.
+He was waived on November 28.